Shanghai targets lockdown turning point by Wednesday

 "This is a military order, there is no room for bargaining, we can only grit our teeth and fight for victory.
 It can also be said this is a total attack, a last-ditch battle to reverse the trend of the epidemic," the speech said.

-Ending community-level transmission has been a turning point for other Chinese cities that have implemented lockdowns.
+One Shanghai resident told Reuters her neighbourhood committee sent out a notice on Sunday to residents that more workers and buses had been mobilised to speed up the transfer of positive cases in their compound to quarantine centres.

-Authorities in the southern city of Shenzhen, which locked down for a week in mid-March, said they had achieved that status after the number of local cases outside quarantined areas dropped to zero.
-Shenzhen reopened public transport and allowed businesses to resume work shortly afterwards.
+Images and videos circulated on Chinese social media on Saturday evening showed numerous buses lined up to take away long lines of people who users said had tested positive for Covid outside a town in Shanghai's eastern Pudong district.
+Reuters was unable to verify the authenticity of the posts.

-Of 23,643 new local infections Shanghai reported for Saturday, 722 were new cases found outside quarantined areas.
+Of 23,643 new local infections Shanghai reported for Saturday, 722 were found outside quarantined areas, according to Wu Jinglei, director of Shanghai's health commission.
+He told a news conference on Sunday that the figure had declined in the past two days.

 China's "dynamic clearance" approach to Covid control requires authorities to centrally quarantine all cases and isolate their close contacts.

-Beijing authorities intervened in Shanghai in early April after the financal hub's failure to isolate Covid-19 by locking the city down in stages.
+Beijing authorities intervened in Shanghai in early April, after the financal hub failed to isolate Covid-19 despite locking the city down in stages.
 Chinese President Xi Jinping has insisted that China must not relax coronavirus measures, and must stick to an elimination approach.

 Shanghai started locking down areas east of the Huangpu river on March 28, and extended the lockdown citywide on April 1.
 While it eased movement curbs on some residents last week, most businesses remain shut and public transport is suspended.